 Director

-Atkinson earned a B.A. in Communications and Theatre from Temple University, MA in Dance Education from New York University, and a Certificate in Holocaust & Genocide Education from Saint Elizabeth University.
-She also holds a K-12 Certification in Dance and a Supervisory Certificate in the State of New Jersey.
-Atkinson is a doctoral candidate and Arnhold Fellowship recipient in the dance education program at Teachers College, Columbia University.
+Atkinson holds an EdD in Dance Education from Teachers College, Columbia University, an MA in Dance Education from New York University, a BA in Communications and Theatre from Temple University, and a Certificate in Holocaust & Genocide Education from Saint Elizabeth University.
+She also holds K-12 Dance and Supervisory Certifications.

 "My teaching and leadership in arts education has been informed by my commitment to increase equitable access to arts education; critical and transformative pedagogies; and my understanding of exclusionary practices and frameworks in the arts.
 I strive to create environments that are inclusive, culturally sustaining, and transformative.
 This occurs when we honor and integrate the lived experiences of our students and encourage them to have agency in their learning process."